mrknmc/ug4/slip/report.md

 However, instead of deploying all the modules to the web server in separate files which would mean that the web client would have to make a separate request to download each file they were bundled into one file by Browserify [^browserify].
 They were then furthermore minimised using UglifyJS [^uglifyjs].
 This reduced the size of 23 files from 100 KB to around 32 KB.
 This reduced the strain on the web server as well as increased the responsiveness.

-The whole build process was automatic and we could build the whole bundled minimised application with just one command thanks to a build system called Gulp [^gulp].
+The whole build process was automatic and we could build a bundled and minimised application with just one command thanks to a build system called Gulp [^gulp].

-Moreover, during development we made use of a plugin called Livereload [^livereload].
+During development we made use of a plugin called Livereload [^livereload] which integrates well with Gulp.
 Livereload allows you to see changes in source code rendered in browser in real-time.
 It does this by rebuilding the application whenever it records a changes in source code.
 This greatly simplified our work-flow and minimised feature-testing time.

 # Implementation Details